yurivwarmerdam/necrofarmer/README.md

 - [ ] High-level: Think about how tassk sequencing should work.
 If seeds are picked up, but no plant spot is available, how long should you hold on?
 What if a seed is dropped?
 Should it get picked up again immediately?
 - [ ] steal from stardew how he did the diggable logic
     - [ ] Answer: layers & good tilemaps.
 PLus some entities that get spawned if you need "tile entities"
+- [ ] Only allow casting of seed spell at summong circle?
+- [ ] allow skeleton summoning at graves

-- camera logic
+- [v] camera logic
     - move camera position
     - correct mouse pos in a global-to-local function
     - figure out a good standardized way of interacing there.
     - Godot does this by:
         - giving vector2 a global_position function.
 Requires it knowing its canvasitem.
 THis is worldspace gobal, though.
-- [ ] Only allow casting of seed spell at summong circle?
+- [ ] do thurough testing on validity of world to map logic
+    - make project with big tiles
+    - have smallish (cursor??) entity moving around
+    - perhaps just display several objects, have them print their loc
+- [ ] build debug (draw rect/circle/etc in worldspace.
+Probably pass to camera?
+Basically pass these commands.
+Maybe a call()-type construction would be nice.)
-- [ ] allow skeleton summoning at graves
+- [ ] merge button project stuff where relvant

 bt.py